JonHurst/aims-convert/docs/functions.rst

    :data:`Line` object represents the contents of a table cell.

    :param roster: A string containing the HTML of an AIMS detailed roster.
-   :return: A tuple of Line objects representing the text of the roster.
+   :return: A tuple of :data:`Line` objects representing the text of the roster.

 .. function:: columns(lines: tuple[Line, ...]) -> tuple[Column, ...]